 - If you have EU VAT registration, in some countries you will need to appoint a VAT representative.
 This is the case in Italy, for example.

 For EU business that want to continue selling in the UK

 If you use a warehouse in the UK (for example Amazon FBA warehouse):

-- Get GB EORI number.
-As you cannot use EU EORI for your customs clearance anymore.
+- Get a GB EORI number, because you cannot use EU EORI for your customs clearance anymore.

 If you don’t use warehouse in the UK and send parcels directly from EU: